abrar00300/assign_2/README.md

-this is assignment 2 quetions ,, one quetion is missing is that is Q7 .which is i dont know how to do
+this is assignment 2 quetions ,, one quetion is missing that is Q7 .which is i dont know how to do